christabor/MoAL/README.md

 My rationale for developing this approach comes from the notion that learning through multiple styles helps reinforce your overall understanding.
 Above, we have concrete verbal/spoken examples, conceptual examples, and practice, in not just one, but two forms (the actual programming and the mind-mapping).

 With all of this you are creating an intuitive understanding while at the same time cementing it as detailed information.
 This makes retention much, much better.

+### Embedding knowledge and infusing your understanding

+One thing I have come to realize is that it is easy to simply "research and implement" the concept at hand, without fully appreciating what it means beyond the textbook definition.
+One of my goals here is to amass an extremely large cross-section of knowledge and also infuse that understanding into my own practice and disciplines.
+This allows novel thinking in one area, as you are more likely to take inspiration from a larger "pool" of tips and techniques that have been acquired.

+So with that understanding, I would explicitly state here that when working on a project like this, it is important to allow the particular task at hand to envelop you, and infuse the idea into your knowledge.
+Each one will resonate with your own interests and understanding to a different degree, and that's fine; it's a matter of allowing yourself to grow by ingesting and transforming this knowledge, and not just memorizing a specific algorithm, data structure or concept.